DTG Printing vs DTF Printing: Which of These 2 Technologies Best Suits Your Business?

 Planning out your business model before purchasing your equipment is extremely vital.
 Ask yourselves these important questions:

+“What kind of business model is my shop going to carry out?”
 If you plan to do garments, and garments alone, DTG is the way to fly high.
 But if you want to print on more than just clothes, you will need to consider DTF as it allows printing on more than garments.

+“Do I want to sell gangsheets?”
 If the answer is yes, then obviously you will need a DTF machine and that will be the way to go.
 If you do not plan to expand this line of business, you can still consider DTG printing.

+“How much volume is my print shop going to handle in the coming year, and what strategies can I implement to efficiently manage this capacity while maintaining quality?”
 As it all goes back to volume, you will need answers to this question to finalise your decision, as mentioned above, a larger run and smaller run business will make all the difference in the world when purchasing your equipment.

-We’ve laid out the possibilities according to your achievable volume that may be the dealbreaker for what may or may not be the best way to run business.
-With the formula of ROI Period = Annual Profit/Investment Cost, we calculated what could be the best optimal printing solution for your shop.
+we calculated what could be the best optimal printing solution for your shop.
 When your volume hits 9000, it’s already very much viable to start thinking about DTG as you can see that the payback period is already much more shorter than a DTF business model.

 Volume/Month | Optimal Printing Solution | Printer Used | Profit/Month | ~ ROI Payback Period |